near/core-contracts/lockup/README.md

 /// - `transfers_information` - the information about the transfers.
 Either transfers are
 ///    already enabled, then it contains the timestamp when they were enabled.
 Or the transfers
 ///    are currently disabled and it contains the account ID of the transfer poll contract.
-/// - `vesting_schedule` - if present, describes the vesting schedule for employees.
-Vesting
+/// - `vesting_schedule` - If provided, then it's either a base64 encoded hash of vesting
+///    schedule with salt or an explicit vesting schedule.
-///    schedule affects the amount of tokens the NEAR Foundation will get in case of
+///    Vesting schedule affects the amount of tokens the NEAR Foundation will get in case of
 ///    employment termination as well as the amount of tokens available for transfer by
 ///    the employee.
+If Hash provided, it's expected that vesting started before lockup and
+///    it only needs to be revealed in case of termination.
 /// - `release_duration` - is the duration when the full lockup amount will be available.
 ///    The tokens are linearly released from the moment transfers are enabled.
 If it's used
 ///    in addition to the vesting schedule, then the amount of tokens available to transfer